Contents

 We do not use tracking cookies, advertising cookies, or analytics cookies.

 Google Fonts, loaded on both sites, may set technical cookies or log IP address data as part of serving font files.
 If blocked, the site falls back to system fonts.
+The School Governance Assurance Framework uses passwordless authentication — no passwords are stored in cookies or session storage.

 9 Children's privacy